Karl G. Karsten: Charts and graphs, 1923

 In the 1910s charts and graphs had become a prominent subject in the theoretical discussion of methodology in the social sciences, and Karsten was one of the first to publish a book solely on this topic.
 Karsten (1923) explained:

-In and since the [First World] War the use and developments of charts has been almost phenomenal — so large, indeed, that one able economist who is interested in such things think that we as a country have gone chart-mad.
-But the development has not been confined to this country, and it has a very solid base in practical utility.
-There is little question that the chart represents a genuine saving in time and mental effort.

 In 1923 he published his most known work "Charts and graphs: An introduction to graphic methods in the control and analysis of statistics."
 This work was especially focussed on statistics, and years ahead of its time.

 It the 1910s statistics and graphs were introduced in production control and management in the US and in Britain.
 Karsten's work, over 700 page and 500 illustrations, was designed for educational purposes and not as handbook for businessmen.
-In Britain it inspired Thomas Gerald Rose (1886-1963), who wrote since the 1930s on higher control in management, management accounting and business charts.
+In Britain it inspired Thomas Gerald Rose (1886–1963), who wrote since the 1930s on higher control in management, management accounting and business charts.

 The Theory of Quadrature in Economics, 1924/26

 In his 1924 "Theory of Quadrature in Economics" Karsten "showed a detailed understanding of how some economic time series could be generated as partial sums of others and that there could, therefore, be a pair of series where one was the cumulation of the other."
 The basic idea of this quadrature was described by Karsten:

-Two forces are said by Mr. Edge to be in quadrature when they trace curves such that the fluctuations of one of the curves correspond to the fluctuations of a curve of the integration or cumulation of the data of the other curve.
-When a cause-and-effect relation exists between such two phenomena, the first may then be said to be cumulatively affected by the second.